gchure/phd/src/chapter_06/section_05_methods.md

 The linkages were then inspected manually and incorrect mappings were corrected as necessary.

-&nbsp; &nbsp; &nbsp; &nbsp;All relevant statistics about the segmented objects as well as the sample identity, date of acquisition, osmotic shock rate, and camera exposure time were saved as `.csv` files for each individual experiment.
+All relevant statistics about the segmented objects as well as the sample identity, date of acquisition, osmotic shock rate, and camera exposure time were saved as `.csv` files for each individual experiment.
 A more in-depth description of the segmentation procedure as well